profile

 Originally from California, Sarah trained in millinery at Kensington and Chelsea College.
 After her training, she worked for Stephen Jones before establishing her own label in 2003.

 Sarah’s hats are worn by stylish race goers, wedding guests, and members of the royal family.
 She produces seasonal collections of occasion hats and headpieces and takes bespoke orders.
-Her works features regularly in the Royal Ascot Style Guide and Fenwick’s Ascot Collective.
+Her works features regularly in the Royal Ascot Style Lookbook, on TV presenters, and fashionable heads.

 In 2010, Sarah published Hats!
 Making Classic Hats and Headpieces in Fabric, Felt and Straw.
 The book has been published in the UK, USA, France and Spain, and is widely used as a teaching tool for millinery courses.